 - Rivercut Golf Course, ranked the #1 Municipal Golf Course in Missouri by “Golf Digest,” is an 18-hole championship course designed to maximize the challenges of the game amid a breathtaking setting.

 - Deer Lake Golf Club is a relatively flat 18-hole course that has a nice mix of open and wooded holes, seven ponds and the unique feature of five holes accessed via a cart tunnel that goes beneath Interstate 44.

 There are also a number of breathtaking and challenging golf courses south of Springfield in the Branson area.
 Big Cedar Lodge is quickly becoming known as America's Next Great Golf Destination, with courses designed by some of the top names in golf: Tiger Woods, Tom Fazio, Jack Nicklaus, Arnold Palmer, Tom Watson, Gary Player, Bill Coore and Ben Crenshaw.

-Top of the Rock is one of only two par-3 courses to be used in official competition in a PGA TOUR-sanctioned even.
+- Top of the Rock is one of only two par-3 courses to be used in official competition in a PGA TOUR-sanctioned event.
 This Jack Nicklaus-designed course features nature and golf at its finest.

 - Buffalo Ridge Springs brings players in close contact with nature, native grasses and free-ranging buffalo from nearby Dogwood Canyon Nature Park.

 - Mountain Top Course routes through unforgettable, 300-million-year-old rock formations and includes dramatic views in the Ozarks, while delivering a rewarding experience for all skill levels.

 - The new Ozarks National Course will test avid players and golf travelers from around the country and provide the perfect complement to the existing 18-hole layout at Buffalo Ridge Springs.